julian-klode/lingolang/docs/basics.md

 Fractional permissions have one advantage over the permission approach outline in the previous section: They can be recombined.
-They are also less flexible, offering only linear writeable and non-linear read-only kinds of values, rather than $2^7$ possible combinations, which might be an advantage or not, depending on what they are to be used for.
+They are also less flexible, offering only linear writeable and non-linear read-only kinds of values, rather than $2^7$ possible combinations, which might be an advantage or not, depending on what the requirements are.

 It seems possible to extend fractional permissions with some non-linear writeable object: Introduce infinity as a valid value, and define fractions of infinity as infinity; and defining a writeable object as having a permission $\ge 1$, rather than equal to 1.
 This way, there could be an infinite